SORELLE-EMADE/control-a-buck-converter-with-neural-network/README.md

 The notebook provides plots and visualizations for each of the following phases:

 ### Before Perturbation
-*Insert here a figure showing the voltage and current evolution under normal conditions.*

-> _Example placeholder:_
 > ![Before Perturbation](without_pertubation.png)

 ---

 ###  After Perturbation
-*Insert here a figure showing the disturbance effect (e.g., sudden drop in input voltage or load variation).*

-> _Example placeholder:_
 > ![After Perturbation](with_pertubation.png)

 ---

 ###  Control Phase
-*Insert here a figure showing how the system recovers after the control is applied.*

-> _Example placeholder:_
 > ![Control](control.png)

 ---